typedb/typedb/docs/pages/documentation/11-examples/graph-api.md

 child = graph.putRole("child");
 ```

-Then to add the relation types, `putRelationType()`, which is followed by `relates()` to set the roles associated with the relation and resource() to state that it has a date resource:
+Then to add the relationship types, `putRelationType()`, which is followed by `relates()` to set the roles associated with the relationship and resource() to state that it has a date resource:

 ```java
 marriage = graph.putRelationType("marriage");